布鲁克将从6月21日起举办为期一周的在线CW EPR用户培训课程。

 Senior EPR Applications Scientist, Bruker BioSpin

-Dr. Kalina Ranguelova is an EPR Applications Scientist in Bruker BioSpin Corporation since 2011.
-She completed her Ph.D. at The Bulgarian Academy of Sciences where she received a Ph.D. with research focused on inorganic copper complexes structure using electron paramagnetic resonance (EPR) spectroscopy.
-After two research positions at CUNY and National Institute for Environmental Sciences where she studied free radical biology and EPR spin trapping as method for measurement of reactive oxygen species (ROS), she joined Bruker and holds a role as Applications Scientist.
-Her current focus is detection and identification of free radicals in biological systems and pharmaceuticals using spin traps and spin probes.
-She has publications in journals like Journal of Biological Chemistry, Biochemistry, Free radical Biology and Medicine, etc. She has presented in many international meetings related to free radical research in biology and protein chemistry.
+Dr. Kalina Ranguelova has been an EPR Applications Scientist at Bruker BioSpin Corporation since 2011.
+She completed her Ph.D. at the Bulgarian Academy of Sciences, where her research focused on the structure of inorganic copper complexes using electron paramagnetic resonance (EPR) spectroscopy.
+After holding research positions at CUNY and the National Institute for Environmental Sciences, where she studied free radical biology and EPR spin trapping as a method for measuring reactive oxygen species (ROS), she joined Bruker.
+In her current role as an Applications Scientist, she focuses on developing new applications for EPR in various fields and providing customer support and training.

 Dr. Ralph Weber